• Home

 • Picnic Bay Hotel

-Picnic Bay Hotel is where I most frequent, as my dad does regular gigs here.
+Picnic Bay Hotel is where I go most often, as my dad does regular gigs there.
 The view of Picnic Bay Jetty and Townsville with a side of live music is hard to beat.
 Enjoy the view with a Great Northern beer and meals like burgers and pub classics (I’m looking at you, fish and chips and chicken parmigiana).

 • Arcadia Village Hotel

 Arcadia Village Hotel has great meal specials and weekly events (I’m a trivia girlie myself), which are advertised out front.
-But they also serve delicious pizza alongside burgers and traditional pub fare.
+But they also serve delicious pizza alongside burgers (try the fish burger or steak sandwich) and traditional pub fare.

 • Marlin Bar Tavern